la2050/challenge/_includes/about-the-challenge.md

 </p>
 <p>
   <a href="/entries/">Check out the proposals</a>.
-  Winners will be announced on
+  Finalists will be announced on
   <span class="avoid-break">
     <strong>{{ site.WINNERS_ANNOUNCED_DATE | date: "%A, %B %-d, %Y" }}</strong>.
   </span>